Texas freeze led to release of tons of air pollutants as refineries shut

 The five largest refiners emitted nearly 337,000 pounds of pollutants, including benzene, carbon monoxide, hydrogen sulfide and sulfur dioxide, according to preliminary data supplied to the Texas Commission on Environment Quality (TCEQ).

-Valero Energy said in a filing with the TCEQ that it released 78,000 pounds over 24 hours beginning Feb.
-15 from its Port Arthur refinery, citing the frigid cold and interruptions in utility services.
+Valero Energy Corp said in a filing with the TCEQ that it released 78,000 pounds over 24 hours beginning last Monday from its Port Arthur, Texas, refinery, citing the frigid cold and interruptions in utility services.

-The 118,100 pounds of emissions from Motiva’s Port Arthur, Texas, refinery between Feb.
-15 and Feb.
-18 were more than three times the excess emissions that it declared to the U.S. Environmental Protection Agency for the whole of 2019.
+The 118,100 pounds of emissions from Motiva’s Port Arthur refinery from Monday to Thursday were more than three times the excess emissions that it declared to the U.S. Environmental Protection Agency for the whole of 2019.

-Marathon Petroleum’s Galveston Bay Refinery released 14,255 pounds over less than five hours on Feb.
-15, equivalent to about 10% of its total releases above permitted levels in 2019.
+Marathon Petroleum Corp's MPC.N Galveston Bay Refinery released 14,255 pounds over less than five hours on Monday, equivalent to about 10% of its total releases above permitted levels in 2019.

-Exxon Mobil said its Baytown Olefins Plant emitted nearly one ton of benzene and 68,000 tons of carbon monoxide, citing in its disclosure the halting of “multiple process units and safe utilization of the flare system.”
+Exxon Mobil Corp said its Baytown Olefins Plant emitted nearly a ton of benzene and 68,000 tons of carbon monoxide, citing in its disclosure the halting of “multiple process units and safe utilization of the flare system.”

 Valero did not have an immediate comment.
-Motiva and Marathon did not respond to requests for comment.
+Motiva did not respond to a request for comment.

+“We don’t typically provide comment on our operations beyond our filings,” said Marathon spokesman Jamal Kheiry.
+“However, I can say that the safety of our workers, our neighbors, and the environment are our top priorities as we operate our facilities.”

 Final figures on pollution releases are due to be submitted to the state in two weeks.